 Land Conservation, Tax Credits, Estate and Succession Planning

-Voluntary private land conservation is the foundation of the land trust society being developed in our community.
 Landowners whose lives and livelihoods have been connected to the land often wish to ensure some continuity of the values that have become important to them.
-Such values, to name a few, might include agricultural uses, natural components such as native grasslands, riparian areas or forested areas, archaeological or historical elements.
+Such values might include wildlife habitat, agricultural uses, natural components such as native grasslands, riparian areas or forested areas, or archaeological or historical elements.

 In many cases privately owned land provides multiple uses that might include typical economic outputs such as grain, livestock, farm/ranch vacations, etc., but also may include increasingly well recognized public benefits such as healthy watersheds, attractive viewscapes and robust wildlife and nature.